mclima/1-DOM-scripting/readme.md

 Ternaries are popular in cases like this - in fact they are essential.
 You cannot write an `if(){} else(){}` statement inside a string literal.
 Template literals only support expressions.

-Add some new css to support the new elements:
+Add some new css to support the new elements into the break point CSS so it only applies to the wide screen view:

 ```css
 .entry {